Working in Canada

 If your co-op application gets refused you must stop working immediately and consult with an international student specialist.

-All University of Alberta graduate students on a Study Permit can work an unlimited number of hours per week on campus and up to 20 hours a week off campus.
+University of Alberta graduate students who meet all the eligibility requirements can work an unlimited number of hours per week on campus and up to 24 hours a week off campus during regular academic sessions.

-Thesis-based graduate students are permitted to work 20 hours per week off-campus year-round.
+• Thesis-based graduate students are permitted to work 24 hours per week off-campus year-round and full-time during regularly scheduled breaks (reading breaks and winter break).

 Part-time registration periods or periods of authorized leaves that exceed 150 days may harm future post-graduation work permit applications and could be interpreted as not "studying continuously."
 Students must provide additional documentation to explain these periods when applying for a post-graduation work permit.